Dark Dungeons (film): Production

-Writer J. R. Ralls came up with the idea of filming an adaptation of Dark Dungeons while in college, but plans never came to fruition.
-After winning $1,000 in a 2013 lottery Ralls once again considered making the film and contacted Jack Chick for permission to create an adaptation, which was granted.
+Writer J. R. Ralls came up with the idea of filming an adaptation of Dark Dungeons while in college; however, the plans never came to fruition.
+After winning $1,000 in a 2013 lottery, Ralls once again considered making the film and contacted Jack T. Chick for permission to create an adaptation, which was granted.
 Additional funding for the film was raised through a successful Kickstarter campaign, which also managed to bring the proposed film to the attention of the production company Zombie Orpheus Entertainment.

 Reception

 Critical reception for Dark Dungeons has been positive, with most critics interpreting the film as a satire of its source material.
 Wired remarked that Dark Dungeons was not filmed as an outright parody, which they felt strengthened the movie as the source material was "made by people who believe that Cthulhu is real and coming for your soul.
 You can't satirize something so far out of touch with reality."
 Comic Bastards made a similar statement in their favorable review for the film, stating that "Everyone plays it competently and straight and that's why it works so well."